moyni77/scripts/ucp/README.md

 ```

 INSTALL the ca.pem file in the trusted CA certificates store.
-(see man pages update-ca-trusts on red Hat Systems)
+(see man the page for update-ca-trust on red Hat Systems)

 ## Add a user to UCP
 ```